Information collected automatically via the internet

 This server logs http requests.
 These logs capture computer information, navigation and clickstream data.

 Some of the information collected does not identify who you are.
 Other information, such as your domain name or IP address, may identify you depending on the naming standards followed by your Internet service provider.
 You may wish to ask them about their policies and practices.

 While we make no attempt to link the information captured to the identity of individuals, the information captured may identify the following:

-If you should choose to provide us with personal information—as in an e-mail or by filling out a form and submitting it to us through our website—we will use that information to respond to your message and to help us get the information you have requested.
+If you choose to provide us with personal information—as in an email or by filling out a form and submitting it to us through our website—we will use that information to respond to your message and help us get the information you have requested.
 The King's University does not collect personal information for commercial marketing or distribution to any private organizations.
 Messages sent via the Internet can be intercepted.
 If you are concerned about sending your personal information to us via the Internet, you can use another method such as fax or regular mail.

 Where personal information is provided that is stored in our records, it is collected in compliance with Division 3 of the Alberta Personal Information Protection Act (PIPA).
-The King's University collects, creates and maintains information for the purposes of admission, registration and other activities directly related to its education programs.
-Information collected is only kept for the length of time necessary to fulfill the purpose for which it was collected.
+The King's University collects, creates, and maintains information for the purposes of admission, registration, and other activities directly related to its education programs.
+Information collected is only kept for the length of time necessary to fulfil the purpose for which it was collected.

 For questions or comments regarding this policy, or for additional information about the administration of the Personal Information Protection Act (PIPA), you may contact the Registry or King's Privacy Coordinator.